priv-kweihmann/nittymcpick/README.md

 Your friendly nitpicking GitLab bot

+## Note

+Active development on this repository has stopped.
+Feel free to reach out if you're interested in reactivating it.

 ## Purpose

 This bot does run custom linting tools on receiving a webhook from GitLab and reporting back its findings as comments to the merge request diff